lac-dcc/hydra/README.md

 With these configurations correctly set, running the script `nisse_all.sh` must generate a file named `jotaiMerlinResults2.json` in the folder `JSON Files`.
 You can compare it with the `jotaiMerlinResults.json` using `diff`.

-## How to get the trivial heuristics results
+## How to get the heuristics results

-There are two trivial heuristics implemented to guess the hottest blocks, which are:
+There are three heuristics (two of which are trivial) implemented to guess the hottest blocks, which are:

 - **Random block**: a random block from the program is considered the hottest block
 - **Most nested block**: a random most nested loop header from the program is considered the hottest block
+- **LLVM-Predictor**: the LLVM analyzes `LoopInfo` and `BranchProbabilityInfo` are used to predict the frequency of each basic block, considering the entry block executes only once.
+The block with the highest estimated frequency is considered the hottest block

 In order to run them, you must have the following requirements: